BhavyaKohli/OPAS/README.md

 ## training
 Use script `main.py` for training OPAS given the dataset is in the correct format in `final_data`

-Scripts used to train OPAS on the Music, Speech, CIFAR, and LSUN datasets (numbers used in the paper) are given below.
-These are mostly for reference since the actual datasets are not explicitly being provided.
-But after generating, say, an audio-based dataset, one can execute training using the commands if the dataset parameters are similar (sampling rate).
+Scripts used to train OPAS on the Music, Speech, CIFAR, and LSUN datasets (numbers used in the paper) are given below:

 1. `python main.py --nepochs 30 --preembed tokenize --device $device --xoutdim 128 --batch_size 400 --xlr 5e-6 --xff 512 --delta 0.3 --dataset audio --stagger 0 --print_dataset`
 2. `python main.py --nepochs 30 --preembed tokenize --device $device --xoutdim 128 --batch_size 400 --xlr 5e-6 --xff 512 --delta 0.3 --dataset speech --stagger 0 --print_dataset`